 In this blogpost, I’ll share some candid advice on how to deal with set-backs and turn them around, so you can confidently set yourself back on the right path – towards PhD completion.
 But before then, let me share my worst PhD set-back with you.

 Interested in hearing more about strategies for successful PhD completion?
-Sign up for our free webinar The 4 secrets to a successful PhD
+Sign up for our free webinar for PhD candidates.

 My worst PhD set-back